Orange-OpenSource/ods-ios/docs/components/cards.md

 This is a full width card displaying with a title and a thumbnail on top as first element.

 This card is composed of three parts:
-- Header: with a title, an optinal subtitle and an optinal thmubnail
+- Header: with a title, an optional subtitle and an optional thmubnail
 - Media: (today an image)
-- Content: with an optinal supporting text and optional buttons (zero up to two)
+- Content: with an optional supporting text and optional buttons (zero up to two)

 > **Implementation**